Mobile Gateway¶

 -H 'Content-Type: application/json' \

 Project lifecycle still applies.
-Inactive projects are hidden from broad mobile helper catalogs, and normal launch
+Disabled projects are hidden from broad mobile helper

 Launch an image agent with base64 image bytes.
 The host stores the image under SASE-owned gateway state and injects the absolute saved path into the agent prompt: